etienne0n/GenericBinaryHeap/README.md

 # BinaryHeap

 A simple Java implementation of a binary Min-Heap.
-The Min-Heap is generic, so it works with every type that either implements Comparable, <br>
-or is Subtype of another type that implements Comparable.<br>
+The Min-Heap is generic, so it works with every type that either implements Comparable, or is Subtype of another type that implements Comparable.<br>

 class BinaryMinHeap <T extends Comparable<? super T>>